pengfeinie/handwritten-digit-classification/README.md

 ## 3. Handwritten Digit Classification

-### 3.1 Fully Connected Neural Network Architecture
+### 3.1 Fully Connected Neural Network for Handwritten Digit Classification Architecture

 To define the architecture of this first fully connected neural network, we'll once again use the Keras API and define the model using the [`Sequential`](https://www.tensorflow.org/api_docs/python/tf/keras/models/Sequential) class.
 Note how we first use a [`Flatten`](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Flatten) layer, which flattens the input so that it can be fed into the model.